Non-urgent advice: COVID-19 Notice

 We offer appointments with our doctor’s every morning and afternoon Monday to Friday – we do not close for lunch and our usual opening times are 8am to 6.30pm.

-Please also remember that our female GP partners are all part time, so only work the equivalent of 2 days per week.
+Please also remember that our female GP partners are part time.
 Their appointments are further restricted as they each take turns in being the emergency doctor, so on these days, they will have no prebookable appointments for the afternoon of that day.

 Telephone consultations can be used as an alternative to a face to face consultation in certain circumstances where a problem can be resolved with brief advice.
 For example, queries about medication, test results, fit notes, initial queries about symptoms.
 A telephone consultation can often prevent the need for a visit to the doctor.
-We also use this method to ‘triage’ patients’ requesting a same day appointment once all our appointments for the day have been booked.
-So if this happens, you will be asked by the reception team for some brief details and a telephone number where the doctor can reach you.
+We use this method to ‘triage’ patients.
+You will be asked by the reception team for some brief details and a telephone number where the doctor can reach you.
 This helps the doctor to prioritise so that patients are seen according to their need.
 Patients will always be offered a face to face consultation where necessary.

 Our receptionists are trying very hard to stop advising patients to ring back on another day.
 However, for them to help you, please be prepared to either tell them the nature of your problem, or to be asked what it is you need to see the doctor for.